sandeep-1010-cool/Pulumi/Basics/Organizing Projects & Stacks.md

 - These files store stack-specific configs and can be safely checked into version control since secrets are encrypted.
 - You can change where these files are stored by setting `stackConfigDir` in the project metadata.

-Certainly!
-Here's a comprehensive Q&A covering all the Pulumi project concepts from the page, including code examples where applicable:

 ---

 ### Q1: What is a Pulumi project?